SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 2

-When asked to choose where you would like to get your data, choose to upload a file.Unlike in Exercise 1, we will be creating a public dataset.
+When asked to choose where you would like to get your data, choose to upload a file.

+Unlike in Exercise 1, we will be creating a public dataset.

 ![][image-2]
 ### Step 3

-Download NationalParkService_VisitationStats.csvif you have not done so already.Click Select Source File to choose the file.
+Download NationalParkService_VisitationStats.csvif you have not done so already.

+Click Select Source File to choose the file.

 ![][image-3]
 ### Step 4